 I’m going to do this as a bulletpoint list because wow, this post is going to be insanely long otherwise.

 - Cheap, delicious coffee.
 Costs around 65 cents for an espresso in Portugal.
 The mediocre Marriott-Hotel Americano I had when I started writing this blog post cost £3.
-I loved grabbing an espresso and a custard tart (pasteis de nata) at Manteigaria for €1.70
+I loved grabbing an espresso and a custard tart (pasteis de nata) for €1.70

 - Quinta da Regaleira, a historic estate in Sintra.
 Basically a playground for adults: labyrinthine tunnels, waterfalls, stepping stones, towers, wells, that sort of thing.